LynNor1/PaintByNumber_OCR/README.md

 # PaintByNumber_OCR
-Java program to scan a Nonogram .tiff (or other image format) and assist the user in extracting the puzzle clues using OCR and writing those clues into a text file format compatible with PaintByNumberPro.
+Java program to scan a Nonogram .tiff (or other image format) and assist the user in extracting the puzzle clues using OCR and writing those clues into a text file format compatible with **PaintByNumberPro**.

+Nonograms are also called Paint By Number, Griddlers, Hanjie, PicCross or Pic-a-Pix puzzles.

+#paintbynumber #griddler #hanjie #piccross #picapix #interactive #autosolver

 # Instructions for Use